ESTHER SIMPLOT PARK PONDS UPDATE

 It is worth noting that during the summer of 2019, there were no pond closures at Esther Simplot Park or nearby Quinn’s Pond and the measures appear to have been successful in promoting pond health.
 However, the updates were not enough to mitigate the record setting rain and runoff that occurred the past few weeks.
 The ponds are also directly connected (hydrologically) to the river and during low river flow, there is reduced water into the ponds, reducing circulation.
 Parks and Recreation staff have taken steps to increase the flow of water through the ponds to help improve water quality.

-City of Boise team members will continue to observe and test Pond 1 and 2 at Esther Simplot Park in the coming days to learn more about the cyanobacteria and implement strategies to mitigate it.
-We do not have an estimated reopening date for the ponds.
+City of Boise team members will continue to observe and test Pond 1 and 2 at Esther Simplot Park to learn more about the cyanobacteria and implement strategies to mitigate it.
+We do not have an estimated reopening date for the ponds at this time.

 If you have any questions or concerns, please contact Boise Parks and Recreation.